This post may contain affiliate links, from which we earn an income.

 Are you planning a tour of Europe in your motorhome or camper van?
 Find out about the cost of travelling Europe in a motorhome or campervan and whether you need a pot of gold at the end of the rainbow to finance your trip.

-Lots of people contact us and ask about the costs of taking a road trip in Europe in a motorhome.
+Lots of people contact us and ask about the costs of taking a road trip in Europe in a motorhome – it’s one of the top motorhoming questions we get asked.
 Costs can vary dramatically – when planning a two week motorhome or campervan trip your objectives will be different to those you might have for a three month trip or a year away.

 For most of us, money is an important aspect of our lives and when we budget for our motorhome road trips we have many factors to consider.
-Our costs and figures come from real life traveling by motorhome – we have now spent over 30 months living and travelling in Europe in a number of different countries, so can give a balanced and fair breakdown.
+Our motorhome costs and figures come from real life traveling by motorhome – we have now spent over five years living and travelling in Europe in a number of different countries, so can give a balanced and fair breakdown.

 Factors That Will Affect the Cost of Travelling Europe in a Campervan